zxc916684603/ecs/intl.en-US/Block Storage/Block storage/Resize cloud disks/Resize partitions and file systems of Linux data disks.md

 # Resize partitions and file systems of Linux data disks {#concept_z11_xsh_ydb .concept}

-When you resize cloud disks, only the storage capacity is extended.
-File systems are not affected.
-You must follow the steps in this topic to resize file systems to extend the capacity for ECS instances.
+When cloud disks are resized, the storage capacity increases but the file system is not affected.
+To resize the file system and increase the storage capacity of ECS instance, follow the steps in this topic.

 ## Preparations {#section_vjz_tg3_vlw .section}

-Before you resize the partition and file system of a data disk, you must complete the following operations.
+Before you resize partitions and file systems of a data disk, you must complete the following operations.

 1. [Create a snapshot](reseller.en-US/Snapshots/Use snapshots/Create a snapshot.md#) for data backup, to prevent data loss caused by misoperations.
-2. Use the ECS console or API to [Resize cloud disks offline](reseller.en-US/Block Storage/Block storage/Resize cloud disks/Resize cloud disks offline.md#).
+2. Use the ECS console or call the API operation to [Resize cloud disks offline](reseller.en-US/Block Storage/Block storage/Resize cloud disks/Resize cloud disks offline.md#).
 3. Connect to the ECS instance remotely.
 For more information about connection methods, see [Methods to connect to an ECS instance](../../../../reseller.en-US/Instances/Connect to instances/Overview.md#).

 ## Check the partition format and the file system type {#section_jdz_a9a_my1 .section}